-To continue our tradition as a respected leader in the automotive hobby; to be a responsible member of the communities in which we operate; and to pursue new business opportunities, ensuring the growth of the company.
+"To continue our tradition as a respected leader in the automotive hobby; to be a responsible member of the communities in which we operate; and to pursue new business opportunities, ensuring the growth of the company."

-Together they began going to car shows and swap meets, where like‐minded individuals would hunt for parts and accessories to restore their vehicles.
+Together they began going to car shows and automotive flea markets, where like‐minded individuals would hunt for parts and accessories to restore their vehicles.
 A need for these events became obvious to these two men in 1973.
 Until that time, the only cars deemed worthy to collect were pre‐WWII automobiles.

 On September 26, 1974, on the rented Carlisle Fairgrounds, "Post War '74" took place.
 It was the very first car event promoted by the company.
 In a year still remembered for gas lines and inflation, nearly 600 vendors set up in more than 800 spaces, and 13,000 spectators paid the $1 admission to sample their wares.

 Within a few years, the Carlisle Fairgrounds had become a mecca for collector car enthusiasts all over the world.
-The runaway success of what became known as Fall Carlisle Collector Car Swap Meet & Car Corral led to a similar Spring event in 1977.
+The runaway success of what became known as Fall Carlisle led to a similar spring event in 1977.
 In short order, they became complete sellouts for vendor and car corral spaces.

 Continuous improvements include paved roads, a manicured landscape and more than 10 permanent buildings.
-At the same time, Carlisle Events has established consumer‐friendly services such as on-site bank financing, notary and title service and a wide variety of dining choices.
+At the same time, Carlisle Events has established consumer‐friendly services such as onsite bank financing, notary and title service and a wide variety of dining choices.

 When Chip and Bill Miller held their first car show at the Carlisle Fairgrounds in 1974, they never could have envisioned the growth and legacy of Carlisle Events.
 As the 21st century rolls forward, Bill Miller Jr., continues to be with the company, as does his son, Bill Miller III and Chip Miller’s son, Lance Miller.